raquelmrti/itacademy-vue-sprint-7/README.md

 - Add a "Guarda pressupost" button that lets the user save their generated quotes.
 This list of quotes is rendered by a separate component, `PressupostList`.

 ##### ✅ Finished: 09/05/2023

+**— Exercise 7**

+- Add a sorting button that lets the user sort the list of quotes by name and date.

+**✏️ Notes**:

+- I learned about deep watchers, which unlike regular watchers, react when the contents of an array have been updated (in other words, they trigger on nested property changes).

+##### ✅ Finished: 12/05/2023

+**— Exercise 8**

+- Add a search input that lets the user search specific quotes by writing the name.

+##### ✅ Finished: 12/05/2023